Authorities take custody of 21 kids in California while surrogate moms claim couple misled them

 “We believe one or two were born biologically to the mother,” he said.
 “There are some surrogates who have come forward and said they were surrogates for the children.”

-Silvia Zhang, 38, and Guojun Xuan, 65, are believed to be the legal parents of all the children, Cieadlo said.
+Silvia Zhang, 38, and Guojun Xuan, 65, are believed to be the legal parents, Cieadlo said.

 They were arrested in May after a hospital reported that their 2-month-old infant had a traumatic head injury, the result of a nanny at the home violently shaking the baby, Arcadia police said.
 The child was not taken to the hospital for another two days.